 When was the last time a New Yorker died from a water borne disease that came from their tap?
-Before New York City had aqueducts to deliver clean water from the distant countryside, people in crowded neighborhoods sometimes suffered from serious illness when water wells were occasionally polluted.
-Many city dwellers feared the threat of deadly epidemics that periodically spread through dense tenement communities.
+Before New York City planners and builders created aqueducts to deliver clean water from the distant countryside, disease loomed large as a public threat.
+People in crowded neighborhoods often suffered from serious illness when leaky privies polluted backyard water wells.
+City dwellers dreaded deadly epidemics that periodically spread through dense tenement communities.
+When it opened in 1842, New Yorkers celebrated the Old Croton Aqueduct – it would be the first piece of a massive water supply system that would begin to solve this problem.

 The Aqueduct Education Project offers hands-on student tours and programs at three different historic sites in the Old Croton Aqueduct Historic State Park.
-The Old Croton Aqueduct (1842) was the first piece of a massive water supply system that took almost two centuries to build.
-These field trip experiences explore why this system is possible and how it came to be.
+These field trip experiences explore why New York’s water supply system is possible, how it works, and how it came to be.

 Top Image: This mural on 4th Avenue in Park Slope, Brooklyn, was created by Nicole Schulman and the Groundswell Community Mural Project.
 For more information, see: Water is Life Mural